Cyber Security for Law Firms: The Ultimate Guide

 Several state laws have recently been implemented to hold businesses accountable for mishandling data privacy matters.
-While the specific repercussions and penalty schedule of each law vary, they all levy strict fines against law firms that fail to implement adequate security policies.
+While the specific repercussions and penalty schedule of each law vary, they all levy strict fines against those that fail to implement adequate law firm information security policies.

 The first step to ensuring compliance with these laws is to familiarize yourself with them.
 Additionally, you will need to understand and adhere to the American Bar Association's ethical opinions that govern security issues and client data privacy.

 With that in mind, let's focus on ABA formal opinion 483 and several relevant cyber breach notification laws.

 Issued in 2018, ABA Formal Opinion 483 provides clear guidelines to law firms regarding how they should respond to a law firm data breach.
 Here are some key points:

 - Firms have a "duty of competence" when collecting and protecting client data;